deutschebank/fluxnova-docs-manual/content/update/minor/75-to-76/_index.md

 ### Custom Mapping of the Decision Result

-With Camunda 7.6, the type of the decision result has changed from `DmnDecisionTableResult` to `DmnDecisionResult`.
+With Flowave.6, the type of the decision result has changed from `DmnDecisionTableResult` to `DmnDecisionResult`.
 If the decision result of a business rule task or a decision task is processed by an `ExecutionListener` or a `CaseExecutionListener` (i.e., [custom decision result mapping]({{< ref "/user-guide/process-engine/decisions/bpmn-cmmn.md#custom-mapping-of-the-decision-result" >}})), then the listener has to adjusted to use the new result type.
 Since the type is semantically equal and provides the same methods, only the type of the result has to be changed.